 Q: What does the “750” stand for in Writers 750?

-A: In the Writers 750 Program, writers can develop creative writing skills at his or her own pace.
-Each class has been designed for the writer to write a fictional short story, based on class instructions, with a minimum of 750 words and a suggested maximum 1,000 words.
+A: 750 is a word count.
+Each contest has been designed for the writer to write a fictional short story, based on a topic and theme, with a minimum of 750 words and a maximum of 1,500 words.

 Q: How did Writers 750 begin?

-A: Writers 750 began in April of 2012 when the first short story contest, April Beasts, was posted in the writing group.
-At any time, writers can begin the 4-year Writers 750 Program.
+A: Writers 750 began in April of 2012 when the first short story contest, April Beasts, was posted in a writing group.

-Q: How Can I Start the Writers 750 Program?
+Q: When Can I Start the Writers 750 Program?

 Q: How much does the program cost?